What you need to know if you’re heading to the Farmers Insurance Open

 The main tournament begins on Thursday morning with tee times beginning at 9 a.m.

-If you are attending any of the four tournament days, make sure you leave early to deal with the parking situation.
-There is no parking on site so you will have to park at designated areas and take a shuttle to the course.
-For full information on shuttles, click here.
+If you plan on attending any of the four tournament days in person, make sure to research the limited parking options.
+There is no parking on-site so you will have to park at designated areas and take a shuttle to the course.
+For full information on transportation options, click here.
+Due to the limited parking options, using a rideshare company is highly recommended.
+There is a special drop off & pick up area located near the main entrance.

 For a list of pairings and tee times for Thursday and Friday, click here.